hubotio/hubot/docs/deploying/azure.md

     % git commit -m "Add Azure settings for hubot"
     % git push

-Azure offers a marketplace where you can use the default heroku-redis-brain using Redis Cloud provided by Redis Labs.
+Azure offers a marketplace where you can use the default hubot-redis-brain using Redis Cloud provided by Redis Labs.
 Alternatively, to add an [Azure blob storage brain](https://github.com/coryallegory/hubot-azure-brain), you will need to create an Azure storage account.
 Then you can do the following in your base hubot directory.

     % npm install hubot-azure-brain --save